अनुवाद Übersetzen sie

 50 Stotinki Telephone ticket

-50 Stotinki green for 'Градски телефони', Urban telephone of 5 minutes.
+50 Stotinki green for 'Градски телефони', Urban telephone of 5 minutes - from RL.

 The form number at bottom-right, suggests that this was printed in 1893.